Sylvn001/MangaPlus/README.md

 ## 💻 Project

-This project as developed with purpose to imprement my studies knowledges using nestjs.
+This project as developed with purpose to imprement my studies & knowledge in nestjs and Typescript.

 ## 🚀 How start